brink182/cfg-loader/trunk/Source/README-CFG.txt

-Configurable SD/USB Loader v51
+Configurable SD/USB Loader v52
 ==============================

-by oggzee & usptactical
+by oggzee, usptactical, gannon & Dr. Clipper

 This version of the loader allows you to customize numerous options to better suit your preferences.